Battery review: Turnigy Graphene 4S 1300 mAh 65 C

 IR measurement is conducted using the four current pulses.
 Resistance for each cell is calculated in all four discharge phases.
 Shown values are averaged to cancel out different temperature points due to different discharge states during measurements.

 Interpretation: The internal resistance of 2.78 mΩ average per cell indicates a „true“ C-rating of around 41 C (53.0 A).
 This is on the conservative side and represents a current draw that will make the pack last for a long time.
 Overall performance can be described as very high.
+Wondering what C-Rating stands for?
+Check out our battery guide (German).

 Cell drift under load